Frequently Asked Questions

-While the office is closed to the public, call the office with the address you are moving to, a current phone number, the name and social security number of the person whose name the new account will be in and the date to start your water service.
-All customers are required to sign our User Agreement and pay a deposit, $75.00 for a 3/4″ meter and $90.00 for a 1″ meter, by check or money order made out to Public Water Supply District C-1, drop it in our dropbox or night drop with your information or by mail.
-You may also drop off cash but make sure it is in a sealed envelope with the account information with it.
+Come to our office at 6645 Moss Hollow Road, Barnhart MO 63012 with the address you are moving to, a current phone number, the name and social security number of the person whose name the new account will be in and the date to start your water service.
+All customers are required to sign our User Agreement and pay a deposit, $75.00 for a 3/4″ meter and $90.00 for a 1″ meter, by check made out to Public Water Supply District C-1, cash, or credit card.
+Service dates are Monday through Friday from 7:30 am and 4:30 pm, our regular business hours.

 What if I have a repair to make on my water pipes inside my home?

 All C-1 customers are required to have a working shut off valve on the main water line coming into the home.
 The shut off valve is usually in the basement or a utility closet.
 Just shut the valve off and make your repairs.

 Why is my water bill so high this month?